 Profits of Enterprises

-(1) The profits of an enterprise of a Member State shall be taxable only in that State unless the enterprise carries on business in another Member State through a permanent establishment situated therein .
-If the enterprise carries on business as aforesaid, the profits of the enterprise may be taxed in that other State but only to the extent that they are attributable to:
+(1) The profits of an enterprise of a Contracting State shall not be taxable in the other Contracting State unless the enterprise carries on business in the said other Contracting State through a permanent establishment situated therein.
+If the enterprise carries on business as aforesaid, the profits of the enterprise shall be taxable in the other State but only so much of them as is attributable to that permanent establishment.

-(2) Subject to the provisions of paragraph (3) hereafter, where an enterprise of a Member State carries on business in the other Member State through a permanent establishment situated therein, there shall, in each Member State, be attributed to that permanent establishment, the profits which it might be expected to make if it were a distinct and separate enterprise engaged in the same or substantially similar activities under the same or substantially similar conditions and dealing wholly independently with the enterprise of which it is a permanent establishment.
+(2) Where an enterprise of a Contracting State carries on business in the other Contracting State through a permanent establishment situated therein, there shall in each Contracting State be attributed to that permanent establishment the profits which it might be expected to make if it were a distinct and separate enterprise engaged in the same or similar activities under the same or similar conditions and dealing wholly independently with the enterprise of which it is a permanent establishment.

-(3) In determining the profits of a permanent establishment, there shall be allowed as deductions any expenses which are incurred for the purposes of the permanent establishment, including executive and general administrative expenses so incurred, whether in the Member State in which this permanent establishment is situated or elsewhere.
+(3) In the determination of the profits of a permanent establishment, there shall be allowed as deductions expenses which are incurred for the purposes of the permanent establishment, including executive and general administrative expenses so incurred, whether in the State in which the permanent establishment is situated or elsewhere.

-(4) Insofar as it has been customary in a Member State to determine the profits to be attributed to a permanent establishment on the basis of an apportionment of the total profits of the enterprise to its various parts, no provision contained in paragraph (2) of this article shall preclude that Member State from determining the profits to be taxed by such an apportionment as may be customary; the method of apportionment adopted, however, shall be such that the result shall be in accordance with the principles contained in this Article.
+(4) In so far as it is customary in a Contracting State to determine the profits to be attributed to a permanent establishment on the basis of an apportionment of the total profits of the enterprise to its various parts, nothing in paragraph (2) shall preclude that Contracting State from determining the profits to be taxed by such an apportionment as may be customary; the method of apportionment adopted shall, however, be such that the result is in accordance with the principles laid down in this Article.

-(5) For the purposes of the preceding paragraphs of this Article, the profits to be attributed to the permanent establishment shall be determined by the same method year by year unless there is good and sufficient reason to proceed otherwise.
+(6) In the application of paragraphs (1) to (5), the profits to be attributed to the permanent establishment shall be determined by the same method year by year unless there is good and sufficient reason to proceed in a different manner.

-(6) Where profits include items of income which are dealt with separately in other Articles of this Regulation, then the provisions of those Articles shall not be affected by the provisions of this Article.
+(8) Where profits include income which is dealt with separately in other Articles of this Convention, the provisions of those Articles shall not be affected by the provisions of this Article.